morganthomas/winning-arguments/winning-arguments.md

 Infinitude of Primes is another example of a winning argument.
 Mathematical theorems, like the theorem that there are infinitely many prime numbers, are extraordinarily uncontroversial.
 This can be explained at least in part by the statement that math is a game that has simple and essentially agreed upon rules.
 By describing math as a game, I do not mean to imply that math is not an activity of seeking truth.
 I don't mean to take any position in this text on whether or not math is an activity of seeking the truth.

-Nonetheless, correct mathematical proofs are some of the best examples we have of winning arguments, due to their persuasive power and their ability to quell mathematical controversy across recorded history.
-People of all known times and cultures have been seen by historians of math to have mutually consistent understandings of math in almost all respects, whereas such agreement can be observed in few other areas of study.
-CITATION NEEDED
+Nonetheless, correct mathematical proofs are some of the best examples we have of winning arguments, due to their reliable persuasive power.

 We've dug a bit into the concept of arguments, in the sense of series of statements designed to provide reason to believe some conclusion(s).
 Let's now return to the distinction we made between debates and arguments.